What are your rights during and after a police encounter?

 We’ve all done it: looked down nervously at our speedometer when we see an officer on the roadway behind us, or panicked slightly when an officer actually pulls us over.
 Did you know that your legal rights changed based on the level of interaction a police officer has with you?
 Did you know, that unlike what you see on TV, an officer does not have to read you your Miranda Rights when he is arresting you?

 On one hand we are taught to respect officers and you’re torn between complying with their requests and protecting your own interests.
 So what should you do if the police make contact with you?
-Having watched literally thousands of police stops and encounters throughout my career as a prosecutor and now as a criminal defense attorney, here are some basic tips that should help you during an encounter with the police.
+Having watched literally thousands of police stops and encounters throughout my career as a prosecutor and now as a criminal defense attorney, here are some basic tips that should help you understand your rights during and after a police encounter.

 Before we get started, remember that you can protect your rights in nearly every situation while remaining polite and courteous to the officer.
 The officer has a job to do, but remember in most circumstances it is not his job to tell you what rights you have, and it is never his job to tell you how to best exercise your rights.